m-primo/psbp/README.md

 - Your favourite and most used websites in one page.
 - Native/Pure JavaScript.
 - Files to edit/manage your favorite websites.
-- One file to add a new websites.
+- One file to add a new website.
-- Easy to customize by yourself with no any programming knowledge.
+- Easy to customize by yourself without any programming knowledge.
 - No hidden scripts.

 ## Live Preview: